-This lovely heath is widespread and
+This lovely heath is

 often common in much of Europe from Spain to Norway, though absent from